xfbs/tmux-rs/README.md

 something in client -> tty struct concrete opaque struct in struct causing field offset into adjacent struct be incorrect

-refactor paste_buffer_data to use a mut ref
+impl for_each tree and rb to use std::iterator

 # TODO